About USC Gould

 - PACIFIC CENTER FOR HEALTH POLICY AND ETHICS

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Mavis studied politics, philosophy and economics at Oxford University and received a BS in Economics from MIT and a JD from Harvard Law School.
+Judge Mavis studied politics, philosophy and economics at Oxford University and received a BS in economics from MIT and a JD from Harvard Law School.

-For 14 years, Mavis tried over 100 jury trials as a prosecutor for the Los Angeles County District Attorney.
-He tried some of the District Attorney’s most complex and high-profile cases.
-Among his high-profile murder cases, he prosecuted one of California’s largest “no-body” murder cases and successfully tried a 17-year-old, double murder case that involved the killing of two Special Agents of the Drug Enforcement Administration as well as the almost fatal wounding of a third Special Agent during an international, undercover sting operation.
-He was also appointed Attorney Liaison at the United States Department of Justice, Office of International Affairs, where he worked on international criminal matters for state and local prosecutors throughout the United States for two years.
+Judge Mavis tried more than 100 jury trials as a prosecutor for the Los Angeles County District Attorney for 14 years.
+He prosecuted some of the district attorney’s most complex and high-profile cases including one of California’s largest “no-body” murder cases.
+He successfully tried a 17-year-old, double murder case that involved the killing of two special agents of the Drug Enforcement Administration as well as the almost fatal wounding of a third special agent during an international, undercover sting operation.
+He was also an appointed attorney liaison at the United States Department of Justice, Office of International Affairs, where he worked on international criminal matters for state and local prosecutors throughout the United States for two years.

-In 2008, the Constitutional Rights Foundation awarded Mavis “Judge of the Year.”
+In 2008, the Constitutional Rights Foundation awarded Judge Mavis “Judge of the Year.”

 FACULTY IN THE NEWS